Gastroesophageal Reflux Disease (GERD) (cont.)

 Antacids may be aluminum, magnesium, or calcium based.
 Calcium-based antacids (usually calcium carbonate), unlike other antacids, stimulate the release of gastrin from the stomach and duodenum.
 Gastrin is the hormone that is primarily responsible for the stimulation of acid secretion by the stomach.
 Therefore, the secretion of acid rebounds after the direct acid-neutralizing effect of the calcium carbonate is exhausted.
 The rebound is due to the release of gastrin, which results in an overproduction of acid.
 Theoretically at least, this increased acid is not good for GERD.

 Acid rebound, however, has not been shown to be clinically important.
 That is, treatment with calcium carbonate has not been shown to be less effective or safe than treatment with antacids not containing calcium carbonate.
 Nevertheless, the phenomenon of acid rebound is theoretically harmful.
-In practice, therefore, calcium-containing antacids such as Tums and Rolaids are not recommended.
+In practice, therefore, calcium-containing antacids such as Tums and Rolaids are not recommended for frequent use.
 The occasional use of these calcium carbonate-containing antacids, however, is not believed to be harmful.
 The advantages of calcium carbonate-containing antacids are their low cost , the calcium they add to the diet, and their convenience as compared to liquids.

 Although antacids can neutralize acid, they do so for only a short period of time.
 For substantial neutralization of acid throughout the day, antacids would need to be given frequently, at least every hour.